tgstation/tgstation-server-webpanel/README.md

 ## Install

 1. Install Node.JS from <https://nodejs.org/en>
-2. Install yarn by `npm install -g yarn`
+2. Install yarn by `corepack enable`
 3. Clone this repository
 4. Run `yarn` or `yarn install` on the cloned repository